 This Code requires that ACES’ trading staff shall:

 - Operate and schedule electric generating facilities and commit or otherwise offer supply in a manner that complies with the rules, regulations and guidelines of the applicable power, natural gas, and other approved commodity markets.
-Moreover, ACES will not encourage or advise its clients to engage in such activities or misrepresent the operational capabilities of generation facilities in a manner expressly intended to affect market prices by unlawfully withholding available supply from the market expressly to create artificial supply shortages.
-However, ACES may advise its clients to decide not to run their electric generating plants or not to offer and schedule such resources or other power supplies (a) when such actions would be uneconomic under the given circumstances, or (b) when such actions would risk jeopardizing public health and safety or damaging their facilities, or (c) in order to comply with facility licensing, environmental or other legal requirements.
+Moreover, ACES will not encourage or advise its clients to engage in such activities or misrepresent the operational capabilities of generation facilities, nor to engage in activities intended to unlawfully withhold available supply from the market.
+ACES may, when permitted by applicable market rules, advise its clients to not to run their electric generating plants or to not offer or schedule such resources or other power supplies: (a) when running, offering, or scheduling the resource or power supply would be uneconomic under the given circumstances, or (b) when such actions would risk jeopardizing public health and safety or damaging their facilities, or (c) in order to comply with facility licensing, environmental or other legal requirements.

 - Not participate in transactions or schedule resources with the intent of creating congestion to manipulate prices or to jeopardize the security of dispatch operations.

-- Not offer reliability services to the market that its clients do not intend to provide.
+- Not offer capacity performance or ancillary services products to the market that its clients do not intend to provide

 - Not submit or communicate any trade information, trade prices, price quotes, or like information directly to market publications and publishers of surveys and price indices, or like entities, either orally or otherwise.